 I love to make pictures and I love trees and rivers.

 I set up Salmon Jam Press in 2017, but its been many years in the making.

 Art wasn't available to me at school so I set off on another journey, returning to drawing and painting whenever I could.

 I made my first etching of a tree with Chris Bacon, 21 years ago, and began wood engraving and volunteering in the press room at Cherryburn 5 years ago.

 I have been a professional photographer for 20 years, and was a Careers Advisor for 17 years before that.

 I have a BSc in Social Administration, a Masters in Guidance and Counselling, a Diploma in Vocational Guidance, and an HNC in Photography.

-I have been very lucky to have been trained for the last 5 years in traditional printmaking (at Cherryburn) by Paul Goldsmith, and wood engraving by Chris Daunt.
+I am largely self taught in art and am very grateful to have been mentored in traditional printing by Paul Goldsmith, and wood engraving by Chris Daunt.

 I am very proud that I will be able to apply for Membership of the Society of Wood Engravers in 2019 as I have been selected for exhibition on 3 occasions.